dita-ot/docs/resources/theme/Styles.md

 ### `parmname`

-Parmname element.
+Parameter name element.

 The styling properties that can be used are listed in [XSL fo:inline](https://www.w3.org/TR/xsl11/#fo_inline).

 ### `synph`

-Synph element.
+Syntax phrase element.

 The styling properties that can be used are listed in [XSL fo:inline](https://www.w3.org/TR/xsl11/#fo_inline).

 ### `syntaxdiagram`

-Syntaxdiagram element.
+Syntax diagram element.

 The styling properties that can be used are listed in [XSL fo:inline](https://www.w3.org/TR/xsl11/#fo_inline).

 ### `groupseq`

-Groupseq element.
+Group sequence element.

 The styling properties that can be used are listed in [XSL fo:inline](https://www.w3.org/TR/xsl11/#fo_inline).

 ### `groupchoice`

-Groupchoice element.
+Group choice element.

 The styling properties that can be used are listed in [XSL fo:inline](https://www.w3.org/TR/xsl11/#fo_inline).

 ### `groupcomp`

-Groupcomp element.
+Group composite element.

 The styling properties that can be used are listed in [XSL fo:inline](https://www.w3.org/TR/xsl11/#fo_inline).

 ### `fragment`

-Fragment element.
+Syntax fragment element.

 The styling properties that can be used are listed in [XSL fo:inline](https://www.w3.org/TR/xsl11/#fo_inline).

 ### `fragref`

-Fragref element.
+Syntax fragment reference element.

 The styling properties that can be used are listed in [XSL fo:inline](https://www.w3.org/TR/xsl11/#fo_inline).

 ### `synblk`

-Synblk element.
+Syntax block element.

 The styling properties that can be used are listed in [XSL fo:inline](https://www.w3.org/TR/xsl11/#fo_inline).

 ### `synnote`

-Synnote element.
+Syntax note element.

 The styling properties that can be used are listed in [XSL fo:inline](https://www.w3.org/TR/xsl11/#fo_inline).

 ### `synnoteref`

-Synnoteref element.
+Syntax note reference element.

 The styling properties that can be used are listed in [XSL fo:inline](https://www.w3.org/TR/xsl11/#fo_inline).

 ### `kwd`

-Kwd element.
+Syntax keyword element.

 The styling properties that can be used are listed in [XSL fo:inline](https://www.w3.org/TR/xsl11/#fo_inline).

 ### `var`

-Var element.
+Syntax variable element.

 The styling properties that can be used are listed in [XSL fo:inline](https://www.w3.org/TR/xsl11/#fo_inline).

 ### `oper`

-Oper element.
+Syntax operator element.

 The styling properties that can be used are listed in [XSL fo:inline](https://www.w3.org/TR/xsl11/#fo_inline).

 ### `delim`

-Delim element.
+Syntax delimiter character element.

 The styling properties that can be used are listed in [XSL fo:inline](https://www.w3.org/TR/xsl11/#fo_inline).

 ### `sep`

-Sep element.
+Syntax separator character element.

 The styling properties that can be used are listed in [XSL fo:inline](https://www.w3.org/TR/xsl11/#fo_inline).

 ### `repsep`

-Repsep element.
+Syntax repeat separator character element.

 The styling properties that can be used are listed in [XSL fo:inline](https://www.w3.org/TR/xsl11/#fo_inline).

 ### `b`

-B element.
+Bold highlighting element.

 The styling properties that can be used are listed in [XSL fo:inline](https://www.w3.org/TR/xsl11/#fo_inline).

 ### `i`

-I element.
+Italic highlighting element.

 The styling properties that can be used are listed in [XSL fo:inline](https://www.w3.org/TR/xsl11/#fo_inline).

 ### `u`

-U element.
+Underline highlighting element.

 The styling properties that can be used are listed in [XSL fo:inline](https://www.w3.org/TR/xsl11/#fo_inline).

 ### `tt`

-Tt element.
+Teletype highlighting element.

 The styling properties that can be used are listed in [XSL fo:inline](https://www.w3.org/TR/xsl11/#fo_inline).

 ### `sup`

-Sup element.
+Superscript highlighting element.

 The styling properties that can be used are listed in [XSL fo:inline](https://www.w3.org/TR/xsl11/#fo_inline).

 ### `sub`

-Sub element.
+Subscript highlighting element.

 The styling properties that can be used are listed in [XSL fo:inline](https://www.w3.org/TR/xsl11/#fo_inline).

 ### `line-through`

-Line-through element.
+Strikethrough highlighting element.

 The styling properties that can be used are listed in [XSL fo:inline](https://www.w3.org/TR/xsl11/#fo_inline).

 ### `overline`

-Overline element.
+Overline highlighting element.

 The styling properties that can be used are listed in [XSL fo:inline](https://www.w3.org/TR/xsl11/#fo_inline).

 ### `markupname`

-Markupname element.
+Named markup token element.

 The styling properties that can be used are listed in [XSL fo:inline](https://www.w3.org/TR/xsl11/#fo_inline).

 ### `uicontrol`

-Uicontrol element.
+User interface control element.

 The styling properties that can be used are listed in [XSL fo:inline](https://www.w3.org/TR/xsl11/#fo_inline).

 ### `wintitle`

-Wintitle element.
+Window or dialog title element.

 The styling properties that can be used are listed in [XSL fo:inline](https://www.w3.org/TR/xsl11/#fo_inline).

 ### `menucascade`

-Menucascade element.
+Menu cascade element used to document a series of menu choices.

 The styling properties that can be used are listed in [XSL fo:inline](https://www.w3.org/TR/xsl11/#fo_inline).

 ### `shortcut`

-Shortcut element.
+Keyboard shortcut element.

 The styling properties that can be used are listed in [XSL fo:inline](https://www.w3.org/TR/xsl11/#fo_inline).